AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/manage-data-dimensions-metrics.md

 1. Click **[!UICONTROL Remove]**.

-1. If the dimensions are in use on reports, you are shown a warning and a list of charts that are using the dimensions.
+1. If the dimensions are in use on reports, a warning displays with the list of charts that are using the dimensions.
 Click **[!UICONTROL Delete]** to delete the checked dimensions and all of their dependents, including reports.

 ## Manage dimensions in metrics

 **To add dimension(s) in a metric:**

-1. On the main navigation bar, go to **[!UICONTROL Data > Metrics]**.
+1. Go to **[!UICONTROL Data > Metrics]**.

 1. Click **[!UICONTROL Edit]** on the metric you want a new dimension.

-1. Under the `Dimensions` section, use the `Add a dimension` dropdown to select a dimension to add.
+1. In the `Dimensions` section, use the `Add a dimension` dropdown to select a dimension to add.

 >[!NOTE]
 >